h0bb3/tictactoe_react/README.md

 * DRY: Rendering of squares has been refactored with duplication
 * Separation of concerns: game is refactored into it's own class
 * AI player using negimax algorithm
+* Test: Automatic tests of game using chai/mocha
+* (Continous automatic build and deploy)

 # Getting Started with Create React App